-Arts sector workers have been impacted by COVID-19.
-43% of sectoral employees were in receipt of the Temporary Wage Subsidy Scheme or the Pandemic Unemployment Payment (as of 28/05/2020).
-If some can work from home (e.g. painters, writers, administrative), others (e.g. performers, technicians) might be left with no revenue.
-Often it is difficult for some artists to access Government schemes.
+Arts sector workers have been severely impacted by COVID-19.
+58% of total arts sectoral employees were in receipt of the Temporary Wage Subsidy Scheme or the Pandemic Unemployment Payment (as of 24/08/2020).
+While some can work from home (e.g. painters, writers, administrative), others (e.g. performers, technicians) have been left with no revenue.
+Often, it is difficult for some artists to access Government schemes.